An asymptotic for the Hall--Paige conjecture: Low-entropy minor arcs

 We will need to know when this bound is sharp within a subexponential factor.
 The following ``inverse theorem'' characterizes this situation: this bound is nearly sharp only when $\rho$ is roughly $\rho_0^m \otimes 1^{n-m}$ for some one-dimensional $\rho_0$ of order two.

-\begin{theorem} Suppose $\rho$ is an $m$-sparse representation of $G^n$, where $m\leq n/3$,\footnote{We could replace $n/3$ by $0.49n$ with only a cost to the values of the constants.} and suppose that no more than $(1-\eps)m$ of the nontrivial factors of $\rho$ are equal to the same one-dimensional representation $\rho_0$ of order two.
+\begin{theorem} Suppose $\rho$ is an $m$-sparse representation of $G^n$, where $m\leq n/3$,\footnote{We could replace $n/3$ by $0.49n$ at the cost of worsening the constant $0.99$.} and suppose that no more than $(1-\eps)m$ of the nontrivial factors of $\rho$ are equal to the same one-dimensional representation $\rho_0$ of order two.
 Then

 \end{theorem}

 We begin with the proof of Lemma~\ref{op-norm-bound}.
 Assume for notational convenience that $\rho = \rho_1 \otimes \cdots \otimes \rho_m \otimes 1^{n-m}$, where $\rho_i\colon G \to U(V_i)$ ($1 \leq i \leq m$) are nontrivial irreducible representations of $G$ (permuting the factors does not affect the operator norm).
 Then $\hatS(\rho)$ is an operator on $V_1 \otimes \cdots \otimes V_m$, and by definition